 Again, considering the above-mentioned feedback effect, the strategy of collecting information by building on people in the field (may it be staff or beneficiaries) has to be seen critically, because informants might face certain threats when they provide humanitarian actors with information.
 Thus, when seeking information, humanitarian actors could cause harm by taking advantage of the trust and knowledge of their informants.
 However, including the population in need and the beneficiaries into negotiations is a strategic decision that gives humanitarian actors extra leverage, because, although HTS collects fees, for example on received food baskets or water (I7), public pressure can influence their power position in negotiations in a very positive way.
-Here, the interconnection between negotiation strategy, negotiating actors and negotiation environment becomes evident: HTS' and the SSG's dependence on public support present a source of power, that might lead to the fact that HTS reduces their requests and demands during negotiations, when humanitarian actors explain "what happens when [we are] leaving" and argue that HTS and the SSG will lose their popular base or, even worse, that "the population will push against [them]" (115).
+Here, the interconnection between negotiation strategy, negotiating actors and negotiation environment becomes evident: HTS' and the SSG's dependence on public support present a source of power, that might lead to the fact that HTS reduces their requests and demands during negotiations, when humanitarian actors explain "what happens when [we are] leaving" and argue that HTS and the SSG will lose their popular base or, even worse, that "the population will push against [them]" (I15).

 Some humanitarian actors deliberately build on the broader negotiation environment in order to maximise their leverage.
-One interviewee lists: "first[ly], [there are] beneficiaries who will help if they like the project, second[ly], the local council will help if there are good relations and agreements between the organization and the local councils, third[ly], the field staff [will help] when it is strong and trained in negotiations, and fourth[ly], the humanitarian principles [are a good normative base to build upon]" (16).
+One interviewee lists: "first[ly], [there are] beneficiaries who will help if they like the project, second[ly], the local council will help if there are good relations and agreements between the organization and the local councils, third[ly], the field staff [will help] when it is strong and trained in negotiations, and fourth[ly], the humanitarian principles [are a good normative base to build upon]" (I6).
+When seeking information, humanitarian actors could cause harm by taking advantage of the trust and knowledge of their informants.